 The folder(s) created are portable.
 For example if a Deployment Image folder is initially created and tested on a local drive it can be copied to an appropriate network location for production deployments.

 In situations where Internet access is not available, secure environments for instance, a Deployment Image can be created outside that environment and the Deployment Image folder can be transferred via an appropriate route into the secure environment.

 Follow these steps:

-In the following (optional) step we have added a new option which sets the location of the Custom Configuration during installation.
+In the following (optional) step we have an option which sets the location of the Custom Configuration during installation.
 This eliminates the need to run additional procedures to deploy customised configuration files to each installation.
 We recommend that deployment Images are created using this step.

 Select the 'Custom Configuration (plus Delivered Configuration)' option.
 Browse to the folder where your Custom Configuration will be located, then click next:

 MicroStation CONNECT Edition ReadmeMicroStation CONNECT Edition System RequirementsMicroStation CONNECT Edition Frequently Asked Questions (FAQ)Setting up the MicroStation CONNECT Workspace on a NetworkCONNECTION Client ReadMe